Common Objects Out of Context (COOCo): Investigating Multimodal Context and Semantic Scene Violations in Referential Communication: In-depth analysis of LLaVA-OneVision

-\paragraph{Targets that violate scene semantics attract more attention.} Figure~\ref{fig:attn_line} shows the attention allocation ratio across layers $\bar{r}_l$ for different semantic relatedness conditions at zero noise, separated by correct and incorrect responses according to the accuracy metric (Section~\ref{metrics}).
-First, we observe that, for correct responses, the model generally applies more attention to the target compared to incorrect ones.
+\paragraph{Targets that violate scene semantics attract more attention.} Figure~\ref{fig:attn_line} shows the attention allocation ratio across layers $\bar{r}_l$ for different semantic relatedness conditions at zero noise, separated by correct and incorrect responses according to the accuracy metric (\S~\ref{metrics}).
+We note several trends that hold in both COOCo and VISIONS datasets.
+First, we observe that, for correct (resp. incorrect) responses, the model generally applies more attention to the target.
 Second, target-focused attention is primarily concentrated in the middle layers, peaking between layers 7 and 15.
-Third, the model's attention to the target is clearly modulated by its semantic relatedness to the scene: more attention is allocated in the \textit{low-relatedness} condition, followed by the \textit{medium-relatedness} condition, and lowest in the \textit{high-relatedness} condition.
+Third, the model's attention to the target is clearly modulated by its semantic congruency with the scene: more attention is allocated in the \textit{low-relatedness} condition, followed by the \textit{medium-relatedness} condition, and least in the \textit{high-relatedness} condition.
 The least attention is allocated to the target in the \textit{original} condition, while the \textit{same target} condition receives slightly more.
 Interestingly, this pattern of increased attention to less semantically related targets also appears in incorrect responses.
 This suggests that even when the model fails to correctly name the object, it may still detect its incongruity with the surrounding scene, allocating more attention to targets that appear out of place.
+While the above observations apply to both datasets, we also note that $\bar{r}_l$ is generally lower in VISIONS.
+This is unlikely to be due to cues introduced by inpainting, as the difference also holds in comparison to the {\em original} image condition in COOCo.
+We hypothesise that the lowered attention-to-target in VISIONS is either an artefact of the image compression performed for our experiments, or is related to general properties of the images (e.g. the relative size of target regions).
+Deeper comparison of the differences between the two datasets is left to future work.